lily-sf888/zumba-app/README.md

 API, store the necessary data in Firebase and build the different parts of the app with React components.
 State is synced with our Firebase database, so whenever the user makes a change in the app or the database, state is synced from both ends.
+Continuous deployment is done through Travis CI and Heroku.

 Our users can scroll through different YouTube videos and rate them from one to five stars.
 The videos that are rated four stars and above get saved in the